Queen Elizabeth Afternoon Tea Recipes

 On Scones: Jam or Cream First?

-When it comes scones, what is known as the “great scone debate,” often comes up in conversation.
+When it comes to scones, the "great scone debate" often comes up in conversation.

 The sometimes contentious debate?
 Should the cream or the jam be spread first?